 The normal approach to headphone design and production is to create something you think is good and then use that framework to create something you think is better than before.
 Quite often the gap between good and better is incremental or evolutionary.

-Typical moves include an open or closed back version, new technology to improve the driver performance, or perhaps a cosmetic overhaul to reduce weight.
+Typical moves include an open or closed-back version, new technology to improve driver performance, or perhaps a cosmetic overhaul to reduce weight.

 Step forward Meze Audio and Rinaro Isodynamics and their flagship creation, the isodynamic hybrid array headphone, the Empyrean.
 This is a massive step up on the Classics and Neo mid-fi dynamic driver headphones.
 A step in both design, technology, and ambition.

 At $2999, this creation places Meze right into the flagship zone, the big boys if you will.
 You best get it right, you best be better than most people imagine it to be.
 Does it meet all that?
 You are damn right it does!

 At the heart of the Empyrean is an isodynamic hybrid array driver.
 The diaphragm design is incredibly unique with a specific purpose in the shape and flow.

 This is a continuous trace but with two unique shapes.
 At the top, is a curved line switchback trace which focuses on the low-end delivery (bass), and the circular pattern at the bottom, is designed to focus on the mids and highs.

 Now the positioning of the trace is such to get that circular pattern directly over your ear.
 In doing so there should be a qualitative reduction in non-reflected soundwaves, and an improved perception of imaging, and better staging.